 The list above is not exhaustive, but the potential disputes above illustrate the difficulties that an injured worker may encounter when he or she attempts to handle the claim with no attorney.

 "A member of my family referred me to Price & Randle and Attorney Duane Randle represented me.
 He kept me informed about my claim.
 His staff was courteous, and the representation was very good.
 I would recommend Price & Randle to other accident victims." - Kyle L

 If you have been injured on the job, please contact Price & Randle, so that we can review the facts of your case with you in detail.
-Each claim is different, and it is essential that you received a full and fair evaluation of your potential claim by an Osage Beach workers compensation attorney before you determine how to proceed.
+Each claim is different, and it is essential that you received a full and fair evaluation of your potential claim by a Missouri workers compensation attorney before you determine how to proceed.

-Call (573) 240-8866 now and speak with a knowledgeable workers’ compensation attorney in Osage Beach during a free consultation.
-We also serve individuals throughout Camden, Miller, Morgan, and Laclede counties.
+Call (573) 240-8866 now and speak with a knowledgeable workers’ compensation attorney in Missouri during a free consultation.